Pittsburgh Child Custody Lawyers

 Types of Child Custody in Pennsylvania

 Physical custody, meanwhile, is a parent’s actual physical possession and control of the child.
 It refers to the parent with whom the child physically resides.
-Courts rarely award one parent with sole physical custody of the child.
+Courts rarely award one parent with sole physical custody of the child unless there is evidence of physical abuse.

-Physical custody is often shared on a 50/50 or 60/40 basis.
-Alternatively, one parent may have primary physical custody of the child while the other has partial physical custody, which enables that parent to occasionally take possession of the child.
+Physical custody is often shared equally between the parties.
+Alternatively, one parent may have primary physical custody of the child while the other has partial physical custody, which enables that parent to take possession of the child overnight every other weekend.

 To discuss the custody arrangement that best fits your family’s needs, call Spivak Law Firm at (412) 344-4900 or toll free at (800) 545-9390.